furdog/bitE/README.md

   * Ensure `bite_read` and `bite_write` are not used concurrently within the same context.
   * Optimize by reducing unnecessary variable calculations in read/write calls.
-  * Enhance clarity of tests, use cases, and the README with more descriptive content.
+  * ~~Enhance clarity of tests~~, use cases, and the README with more descriptive content.

 -----